Logo_horizontal

 3. Multinational Manager or Executive (EB-1C)

-(1) Abstract
+(1) Overview

 Those who have been employed in a managerial or executive capacity at the parent company or affiliates for at least 1 of the past 3 years are eligible.
-Commonly, a company in the foreign country establishes a branch or a local office in the United States and the manager or the executive enters the U.S. and oversees operations with Intracompany Transferee visa (L), Treaty Traders visa (E-1) or Treaty Investors visa (E-2).
+Commonly, a company in the foreign country establishes a branch or a local office in the U.S. and the manager or the executive enters the U.S. and manages or oversees operations with Intracompany Transferee visa (L), Treaty Traders visa (E-1) or Treaty Investors visa (E-2).
 Please note that a specialized knowledge worker who is eligible for Intracompany Transferee Specialized Knowledge visa (L-1B) is not included in this category.

 (2) Documentary Evidence

-1. Career certificate that proves employment of at least 1 of past 3 years at the parent company or an affiliated company and documents that show that the U.S. company was in operation for at least one year.
+1. Career certificate that proves employment of at least 1 of past 3 years at the parent company or an affiliated company and documents that show that the U.S. company was in operation for at least one year

 2. Evidence of manager or executive job position